ExitValue.ai

 EBITDA Multiples by Company Size and Type

-Small fleets (under $5M revenue) typically trade at 3-5x EBITDA when sold on an earnings basis, though many smaller deals are structured closer to asset value plus a goodwill premium.
-Our transaction data shows SMB trucking deals under $25M averaging 5.1x EBITDA.
+Small fleets (under $5M revenue) typically trade at platform-tier earnings multiples when sold on an earnings basis, though many smaller deals are structured closer to asset value plus a goodwill premium.
+Our transaction data shows SMB trucking deals under $25M averaging an earnings multiple.

-Mid-market carriers ($25M-$100M revenue) command 5-7x EBITDA, particularly those with dedicated contract freight and established shipper relationships.
+Mid-market carriers ($25M-$100M revenue) command platform-tier earnings multiples, particularly those with dedicated contract freight and established shipper relationships.
 Specialized carriers (hazmat, oversized, temperature-controlled) consistently outperform general freight on multiples.

 Large regional and national carriers have seen multiples of 6-8x+ EBITDA in recent transactions.
 Our full dataset shows a median of 6.35x across all trucking deals, with the 75th percentile reaching 9.0x for premium operators.